WT-InfoSec/Route-Cipher/README.md

 A right-left cipher, a kind of route cipher, is a fairly simple way to encrypt a message.
 It takes two values, some plaintext and a number of rows, and it first constructs a grid with that number of rows and the minimum number of columns required, writing the message in successive columns.
 For example, if the message is WEATTACKATDAWN, with 4 rows, the grid would be:

+W T A W

+E A T N

    [W T A W]
    [E A T N]
    [A C D  ]